Langtang National Park (or Lamtang National Park) offers some of the best trekking destinations after the Sagarmatha/Everest and Annapurna regions

 The major festival celebrated here is the Tarna Festival, which takes place every year on Bhadra Purnima.
 It commemorates the successful completion of Guru Rinpoche's 600-year-old meditation in one of the caves in Upper Langtang.

-Besides this, festivals such as Mani Rimdu, Dawa Dangpo Tsech, Loshar (Tibetan New Year), Buddha Jayanti, Dashain, and Tihar are also celebrated here.
+Besides this, festivals such as Gyalpo Lhosar, Mani Rimdu, Dhukpu Cheju (archery festival), Buddha Jayanti, Dumje or Dumji, Dawa Dangpo Tsech, Dashain, and Tihar are also celebrated here.

 One essential thing we want to point out is that people in the Langtang region were greatly affected by the 2015 Nepal Earthquake.
 From homes being damaged to the loss of loved ones, it was a devastating period.